ralren/ReinEvent-Map/README.md

 - FIX FONT SIZE IN INFO WINDOWS
 - CREATE BACK BUTTON
 - FIX LOCATION STUFF (when they’re all clumped together)
+- EMAIL THOSE PEOPLE ABOUT THE DOTS BEING BEHIND THE MAP SOMETIMES.
+WHAT'S UP WITH THAT?